mr-rooney/i2c-gpio-param/README.md

 Linux kernel module for adding GPIO bitbanged I²C host device.
 It uses i2c-gpio module but adds a way to dynamicaly add and remove busses when kernel is load and using sysfs interface.
-It is designed for and tested on Raspberry Pi but it should work (with possible minor changes like pin_blacklist) on any other devices.
+It is designed for and tested on the Raspberry Pi but it should work (with possible minor changes like pin_blacklist) on any other devices.

 Installation